 Getting from Goa to Hampi

-A village in north Karnataka, Hampi means ‘champion’.
+A village in North Karnataka, Hampi means ‘champion’.
 It’s located on the ruins of the ancient city Vijayanagara of the Vijayanagara Empire.
 The ruins are a timeless UNESCO World Heritage Site.
 Stuck in the 16th century and positively oozing with old world charm, Hampi is a delightful location.
-It’s great for backpackers, so it should definitely be on your itinerary if you’re not willing to end the vacation in Goa.
+It’s great for all kind of travellers, from backpackers to comfort to luxury, so it should definitely be on your itinerary if you’re not willing to end the vacation in Goa.

 Our practical guide explains the different travel options between Hampi and Goa and the pros and cons of each mode.
 It’s not exactly a ‘hop, skip and jump’ away, but Hampi is truly worth the travel effort.
 The distance from Goa to Hampi is 344 km.
-There are no flights from Goa to Hampi so you can either take the train or bus.
+There are no flights from Goa to Hampi so you can either take a train or bus.

 If you’re interested in going to either of these places, let us know and we’ll handle all the logistics for you.

-There are state transport buses that run from Goa to Hampi, but we don’t vouch for them as we are yet to try them.
+There are state transport buses that run from Goa to Hampi.
 They tend to take much longer and can be uncomfortable.
+You often have to change state buses at Hubli or Belgaum which are the hub transport towns in Karnataka.

 We frequently use Paulo Travels, which provides two bus services from Goa to Hampi and vice versa.
 You have the choice of a Volvo Sleeper and a Non AC bus.
 Both buses are scheduled for the evening.
 One departs at 18:55 IST and the other at 19:04 IST.
-It takes about 7 to 8 hours to reach Hampi by bus and should not cost you more than INR 600 – 800 (USD 8-11, EUR 7-9)
+It takes about 7 to 8 hours to reach Hampi by bus and should not cost you more than INR 600 – 800 (USD 8-11, EUR 7-9).

 Side note: Paulo Travels is usually a reliable bus in terms of punctuality and comfort.
 They frequently ply between Goa and Mumbai too.
-VRL is our favourite and Neeta is another good bus service.
+VRL and Neeta are another good bus service that you can use as well.

 The ancient ruins you can see in Hampi are practically unaffected by change (Photo Credit – Balaji Srinivasan)